glessard/swift-channels/README.md

 }
 ```

-This will count up to 10 on a background task, while printing the
+The `for` loop will count up to 10 on a background thread, sending
+results to the main thread, which prints them.
+The main thread pauses
+while waiting for results inside the `<-ch` channel read
-results on the main thread.
-The while loop will then exit since the
+operation.
+The `while` loop will then exit when the channel becomes
-channel will have been closed.
-An empty, closed channel returns nil,
+closed.
+An empty, closed channel returns nil, thereby signaling to
-thereby signaling to receivers that it has become closed.
+receivers that it has become closed.

 Missing from this is anything like the Select keyword in Go, which is
 quite useful when dealing with multiple channels at once.
 I have